scizzorz/rain/docs/index.md

       box* meta;
     }

-Where `cast` is simply an untagged union that provides access to the various value types without conversion:
+Where `cast` is an untagged union that provides access to the various value types without conversion:

     union {